koenlek/topological_navigation_fuerte/README.md

 	roslaunch topological_roadmap move_base_topo_stage.launch

-- In case of such errors: bind() failed errno:98 Address already in use for socket: 0.0.0.0:27017 run "sudo service mongodb stop" before roslaunching...
+- In case of such errors: bind() failed errno:98 Address already in use for socket: 0.0.0.0:27017 run `sudo service mongodb stop` before roslaunching...
 - You can use RVIZ to send 2D Nav Goals, for some reason, these should be quite close to the robots (which is visualized by its footprint): otherwise nothing will happen.
 - You need to use the command line to send Topological Navigation Goals.
 See explanation below...
 - Using the RVIZ select tool, you can select nodes from the roadmap, which can help you pick a goal to send to /move_base_topo/goal